-Pricing for uncertainty Pricing assumptions are not a guarantee that premiums will remain unchanged.
+Pricing for Uncertainty Pricing assumptions are not a guarantee that premiums will remain unchanged.
 It will be important to discuss pricing fluctuation within initial conversation and work to find an appropriate product that manages long term affordability.
-Using a stepping stone strategies to reduce the reliance on Income Protection could be considered.
-Taking sick leave into consideration and self-funding programs to extend the waiting period could be a consideration.
-Note within your SOA that Annual Sustainability Assessment may result in pricing changes that haven't been projected into your quote.
+Using a stepping stone strategic approach may reduce the reliance on Income Protection.
+Taking sick leave, private health and other self-funding mechanisms to extend the waiting period could be a consideration.
+Note within your SOA that annual Sustainability assessment may result in pricing changes that haven't been projected into your quote.

-With the above new requirements in mind, we're proud to introduce Income Protection CORE - cover that has been carefully designed as part of our suite of Income Protection products to help improve the future viability of Income Protection in Australia and deliver more stable and more affordable premiums for your clients.
+With the above new requirements in mind, Income Protection CORE has been carefully designed as part of our suite of products to help improve the future viability of Income Protection in Australia and deliver more stable and more affordable premiums for your clients.